MasterZean/z2-stdlib/stdlib/sys.core/numeric/sys.core.lang.Int.api.md

 ```

 #### Brief
-Returns the square of the value value.
+Returns the square of the value.

 ***